 Large heavy saucepan, rice cooker or rice steamer

-A rice cooker is designed to sense when the rice is properly cooked, turn itself off and keep the rice warm until you are ready to serve it.
+- A rice cooker is designed to sense when the rice is properly cooked, turn itself off and keep the rice warm until you're ready to serve it.

 - The cooking ratio of water to parboiled rice depends on whether you cook it on the stove top or in a cooker.
 Use a ratio of 2 cups water to 1 cup rice in a saucepan on the stove, and 2 1/2 cups water to 1 cup rice in a cooker.

 - If you're watching your salt intake, don't add salt to the cooking water.